devakapatel/t9-nextra-4/content/sem-5/question-banks/psc/unit-4.md

 This script provides a straightforward way to conduct a t-test in Python and interpret its results effectively.

-## 25) Using Python, write a script to compute the standard deviation and variance for a given dataset using NumPy.
+## <mark> 25) Using Python, write a script to compute the standard deviation and variance for a given dataset using NumPy. </mark>

 Certainly!
 Below is a Python script that demonstrates how to compute the standard deviation and variance for a given dataset using the NumPy library.